sonocotta/raspberry-media-center/README.md

 $ sudo apt install lirc -y
 ```

-Next we need to pull the remote configuration or create new one by training `lirc`.
+Next, we need to pull the remote configuration or create new one by training `lirc`.
 First path is much easier, you may find your remote in the library [here](https://sourceforge.net/p/lirc-remotes/code/ci/master/tree/remotes/).
 Pull it into lirc config by running

 ```
 $ cd /etc/lirc/lircd.conf.d/